 CHARGING AN EMPTY SYSTEM:

-- Vehicle engine the A/C system must both be off.
+- Vehicle engine and the A/C system must both be off.

 - Make certain that the dispensing valve on the refrigerant source is in the closed position.